SamSmithImperial/CMEECourseWork/Miniproject/ReadMe.md

 ### Instructions

 1. First ensure package and language dependancies are up to date and installed.
-2. Change to the MiniProject/code directory and find Run_MiniProject.sh.
+2. Change to the MiniProject/report directory and find Run_MiniProject.sh.
-3. Execute **bash Run_MiniProject.sh** in the terminal.
+3. Execute **bash Run_MiniProject.sh** in the terminal - ignore LaTeX warnings and continue to press enter until the FinalReport.pdf is formed.

 ### Programming Language Requirements
 * Python 3.10.12